The future of eye care and eye health improves with the help of Artificial Intelligence.

 The AI System is being further tested in the Singapore Integrated Diabetic Retinopathy Programme alongside screening by professional graders or optometrists.

-Once tests are satisfactorily completed, it could be in use by the end of 2018.
-Other possible objectives are to have it predict other diabetes-related complications, such as stroke, coronary diseases and chronic kidney diseases in people with the illness.
+Once tests are satisfactorily completed, they could be in use by the end of 2018.
+Other possible objectives are to predict other diabetes-related complications, such as stroke, coronary diseases and chronic kidney diseases in people with the illness.

 Diabetic retinopathy is a leading cause of preventable blindness among working Singaporeans.
 There are about 600,000 people with diabetes aged between 18 and 69 here.